-Note from dshort: During the summer I posted a set of charts illustrating the dramatic market behavior during the Panic of 1907 and the Financial Crisis of 2008.
+The charts illustrate the dramatic market behavior during the Panic of 1907 and the Financial Crisis of 2008.
 A century separated these two momentous market episodes, and the underlying causes were quite different.
-However, the overall volatility and general patterns of decline and rally are remarkably similar.
-In response to a request, I've updated the charts through December 16.
+However, the overall volatility and general patterns of decline and rally were remarkably similar.
+In response to the request, I've now updated the charts through yesterday's close.

 The first chart is a nominal view of the two periods showing the percentage declines over time from their peaks in 1906 and 2007.

 Now let's adjust for inflation, which had a significant impact on the earlier period.
 During the first half of the 20th century, episodes of high inflation and deflation were commonplace.
 See this chart for an illustration of those early inflationary/deflationary cycles.